 Because of the limited rate of occurrence for such events, searching for such transient GW in the LIGO and Virgo data essentially consists in searching for rare and weak signals at the detectability limit.
 This article gives the state-of-the-art of the search for GW transient signals with a focus on the related data analysis challenges.
+Searches for long-lived signals such as periodic GWs from rotating neutron stars, and stochastic GW backgrounds are beyond the scope of this paper.
 We first give some introductory material with a general presentation of the detectors in Sec.
 1 and a review of the relevant astrophysical sources in Sec.
 2. Sec.
 3 gives an overview the major problems faced when searching for transient GW along with the data analysis methods deployed to address them.